bchase/stripe-servant/README.md

 type CreateS req resp = req -> StripeClient (StripeScalarResp  resp)
 ```

-So above we see that using [`Servant.Client.client`](https://hackage.haskell.org/package/servant-client-0.13.0.1/docs/Servant-Client.html#v:client), we can generate functions that provide us with a `StripeClient resp`:
+Here we've used [`Servant.Client.client`](https://hackage.haskell.org/package/servant-client-0.13.0.1/docs/Servant-Client.html#v:client) to generate functions that will provide us with a `StripeClient resp`.
+Here's the type signature again, for reference:

 ```haskell
 createCharge :: ChargeCreateReq -> StripeClient (StripeScalarResp Charge)
 ```

-Here `StripeClient` contains a `StripeScalarResp`, which is the raw Servant [`Headers`](http://hackage.haskell.org/package/servant-0.13.0.1/docs/Servant-API-ResponseHeaders.html#t:Headers), but this will eventually gets converted into a `StripeScalar` for us.
+This `StripeClient` contains a `StripeScalarResp`, which is the raw Servant [`Headers`](http://hackage.haskell.org/package/servant-0.13.0.1/docs/Servant-API-ResponseHeaders.html#t:Headers), but this eventually gets converted into a `StripeScalar` for us.
 (More on this in a minute.)

-Based on the kind of request though, our response type will vary among these three:
+Based on the kind of request, our response type will vary among these three:

 ```haskell
 data StripeScalar a = StripeScalar